Rent strike: Strategy and causes

-Rent strikes are an example of collective direct action where tenants refuse to pay rent landlords as a leverage of bargining power.
+Rent strikes are an example of collective direct action where tenants refuse to pay landlords rent as a leverage of bargining power.
 Rent strikes can occur due to any number of unaddressed issues facing tenants, such as high or rising rent costs; poor, unsafe, or unhygienic living conditions; precarity and housing insecurity; and unfair or abusive landlords.
 They may also occur to achieve a change in policy or broader political goals, such as civil and political rights struggles, or an increase in social housing.

 Rent strikes are often undertaken by organised groups such as tenants unions.
 In these cases, tenant unions may establish a strike fund or other form of crowdfunding to help support strikers, particularly against legal threats.
 Rent strikes may also be undertaken on an informal basis, with some instances seeing tenant unions formed as a result of the action.
 Some trades unions have been known to support rent strikes.